Programme for the Endorsement of Forest Certification

-The Programme for the Endorsement of Forest Certification (PEFC) is an international, non-profit, non-governmental organization which promotes sustainable forest management through independent third party certification.
-It is considered the certification system of choice for small forest owners.
+The Programme for the Endorsement of Forest Certification (PEFC) is an international, non-profit, non-governmental organization which promotes sustainable forest management through independent third-party certification.
+As of 2006, it was considered the certification system of choice for small forest owners in Europe.

-Its 48 endorsed national forest certification systems represent more than 280 e6ha of certified forests, making it the largest forest certification system in the world, covering about two-thirds of the globally certified forest area.
+Its 48 endorsed national forest certification systems represent more than 280 e6ha of certified forests.
+This makes it the largest forest certification system in the world, covering about two-thirds of the globally certified forest area.
 It is based in Geneva, Switzerland.

 History

-PEFC was founded in 1999 as an international umbrella organization providing independent assessment, endorsement and recognition of national forest certification systems.
-Its founding was in response to the difficulties faced by small, family-owned and community forests in achieving certification under the Forest Stewardship Council.